chrismaddalena/Cooper/README.md

 * phishgate.py - This module creates an HTML file suitable as a phishgate (a landing page for the phishing emails).
 Use -p and feed Cooper a URL for a webpage you want to use for phishing (probably some sort of form).
 Use -x to feed Cooper an exit page for your campaign (like a 404 page).

+* phishexit.py - This module creates an HTML file just like phishgate.py.
+There used to be a reason for this to exist.
+It is deprecated and no longer necessary.
+It will be removed.

 ###Usage examples:
 ####Creating an email:
 * Get the source of an email to clone and save it to a file.